 “We've had such an active past.
 There's been a lot of turmoil and stuff.
 I think that does scare some people from stepping up,” she said.

 Jennie said they’re a victim of their own successes: Their kids all got good educations and left the valley.

 “The cream of the crop is gone,” she said.
 “And I think that’s a drawback in rural communities.
 I think that’s the case all over.”

 The last election in early 2018 was canceled because only four people applied for the four open seats.
 Notice of the open seats was published in the town newsletter, at the post office, and in the Alamosa paper, 30 minutes away.
 But the notice in the town newsletter didn’t have a deadline for potential candidates.
-Four were turned away because they missed the deadline, the local paper reported.
+So four were turned away because they missed the deadline, the local paper reported.

 As a result, four familiar names were appointed to the board: Adeline Sanchez, Mary McClure, and two other members of Jennie’s core group.

 When Jennie Sanchez talked about her activism over the decades, she usually comes back to one point.
 It’s all about self-liberation.
 It’s all about being free to make decisions for yourself.
 And to do that back in the 1960s and 70s, they needed to elect Mejicanos and their allies to positions of power.
 Most people who spoke for this story agreed that was the right approach during Center’s blatantly racist past.
 There was a clear goal, and a clear need to accomplish it.

 That was a long time ago.
 If their methods haven’t changed much over the years, their political opponents have.
 So why would Jennie and her group describe a well-respected Hispanic man like Paez as a pawn?